Kendall Jenner & Bella Hadid Share The Love In Candid Snap

 The candid snap has racked up more than 2.4 million likes, proving that the fans are feeling their relationship.
 Jenner accompanied the cute moment by writing, “baby.”

 Jenner and Hadid have been friends for about six years, since their high school days and before they both made a huge splash on the international runway.
-Their ties extent beyond that, as Caitlyn Jenner was once married to Linda Thompson, who later married Hadid’s stepdad, David Foster.
+Their ties extend beyond that, as Caitlyn Jenner was once married to Linda Thompson, who later married Hadid’s stepdad, David Foster.
 It’s complicated.
 But Kendall’s step-brother Brandon Jenner poked fun at it on his sis’ Instagram post.

 “So, how do you two define your familial ties? love to the both of you,” he wrote, accompanying his message with the face with tears of joy emoji.
 Or maybe he was poking fun at Kendall’s photo caption.